Genez-io/genezio-documentation/docs/frameworks/expressjs.md

 ## See your app in Genezio Dashboard

 After deploying your application, you can test it to ensure it's running correctly.
-To verify that your Express app is working, open a web browser and navigate to the URL provided for your deployed function.
+To verify that your Express.js app is working, open a web browser and navigate to the URL provided for your deployed function.

 This URL can be found in the deployment output under the `Functions Deployed` section.